somahargitai/JS_Routing/README.md

 * http://localhost:3000/about
 * http://localhost:3000/shop/ae442d0-a3b40b1-63c984d-e36623f

 I made some minor modifications compared to the original tutorial.
+To provide a broader insight, I have added a query parameter case as _Market_ to the existing dynamic routing case called _Shop_.

-Thanks for Ed, It helped me a lot.
+Thanks for [Ed](https://github.com/DevEdwin) for making the tutorial and Filip for the help about query parameters.

 _Further plans: I would like to apply the same app with typescript, which is clearly the future of such apps_